zanreal-labs/legal/en/legal/privacy.md

 - **Support**: To provide Customer assistance and technical support, such as responding to your requests and inquiries.
 ZanReal Labs personnel are prohibited from viewing Customer Content, except when instructed by you, as necessary to resolve Customer support issues, or for security, Services integrity, or legal purposes.

-- **Communication**: To send you marketing and administrative messages, such as technical or legal notices, invoices, product updates, surveys, security alerts, marketing promotions, newsletters, training, event reminders, and/or provide other news or information about ZanReal Labs and/or our partners.
+- **Communication**: To send you marketing and administrative messages, such as technical or legal notices, invoices, product updates, surveys, security alerts, marketing promotions, newsletters, training, and/or provide other news or information about ZanReal Labs and/or our partners.
 Please see Your Privacy Choices and Rights to learn how to manage your communication preferences.

 - **Account Administration**: To create and manage your account, complete transactions, and send billing, tax and other administrative information, such as purchase confirmations, receipts, and invoices.